-8. Analyze the economic, political, social, and technological factors that led to the Agricultural and Industrial Revolutions.

-Clarification Statement: Students may use the following as examples to address this standard.
+- 1. Analyze the economic, political, social, and technological factors that led to the Agricultural and Industrial Revolutions. - Clarification Statement: Students may use the following as examples to address this standard. - a. technological advancements in agricultural practices during the 18th century and

-- a. technological advancements in agricultural practices during the 18th century and their impact on productivity of farms - b. the presence of coal that could be relatively easily mined in Britain for use in coal-fired furnaces and engines - c. the technological advancements of the textile, energy, and transportation industries in the $18^{\mbox{\tiny th}}$ and $19^{\mbox{\tiny th}}$ centuries

-- d. the transatlantic slave trade and its role in supplying Europe with cheap raw materials such as cotton from North American Southern states and products such as sugar from South American and the Caribbean Islands - e. the expanding markets for manufactured goods in the Americas and Africa, and the decision of China to withdraw from Indian Ocean trade, opening the way for the British East India Company and similar trading companies of other European nations to trade in Southeast Asia - f. the impact of Adam Smith's economic theories and the investment of capital by entrepreneurs on the development of new industries - 9.
-Evaluate the economic and social impact of the Agricultural and Industrial Revolutions in England, including population growth and the migration of workers from rural areas to new industrial cities, the emergence of a large middle class, the growing inequity in wealth distribution, the environmental impact of industrialization, and the harsh working and living conditions for the urban poor. - 10.
-Analyze how the Industrial Revolution gave rise to new social, political, and economic philosophies such as feminism, socialism and communism, including ideas and influence of Robert Owen and Karl Marx. - 11.
-Explain the impact of British economic and political reform movements such as labor unions on creating political reforms during the 19th century.

-Clarification Statement: Students may use the following examples to address this standard.

-- a. the expansion of suffrage for men throughout the 19th century through various popular movements and the emergence of political liberalism, and the movement for women's suffrage - b. the development of labor laws and social reform laws such as the Factory Act of 1833 and the Mines Act of 1842 - c. the development of government-provided social welfare programs such as unemployment insurance and old age pensions - 12.
+- their impact on productivity of farms - b. the presence of coal that could be relatively easily mined in Britain for use in coalfired furnaces and engines - c. the technological advancements of the textile, energy, and transportation industries in the 18th and 19th centuries - d. the transatlantic slave trade and its role in supplying Europe with cheap raw materials such as cotton from North American Southern states and products such as sugar from South American and the Caribbean Islands - e. the expanding markets for manufactured goods in the Americas and Africa, and the decision of China to withdraw from Indian Ocean trade, opening the way for the British East India Company and similar trading companies of other European nations to trade in Southeast Asia - f. the impact of Adam Smith's economic theories and the investment of capital by entrepreneurs on the development of new industries - Evaluate the economic and social impact of the Agricultural and Industrial Revolutions in England, including population growth and the migration of workers from rural areas to new industrial cities, the emergence of a large middle class, the growing inequity in wealth distribution, the environmental impact of industrialization, and the harsh working and living conditions for the urban poor. - 3.
+Analyze how the Industrial Revolution gave rise to new social, political, and economic philosophies such as feminism, socialism and communism, including ideas and influence of Robert Owen and Karl Marx. - 4.
+Explain the impact of British economic and political reform movements such as labor unions on creating political reforms during the 19th century. - Clarification Statement: Students may use the following examples to address this standard. - a. the expansion of suffrage for men throughout the 19th century through various popular movements and the emergence of political liberalism, and the movement for women's suffrage - b. the development of labor laws and social reform laws such as the Factory Act of 1833 and the Mines Act of 1842 - c. the development of government-provided social welfare programs such as unemployment insurance and old age pensions - 5.
 Explain how industrialization spread from Great Britain to continental Europe and the United States and how industrial development affected the political balance of power among nations.

-Suggested Primary Sources for Topic 2 in Appendix E Adam Smith, An Inquiry into the Nature and Causes of the Wealth of Nations (1775) Selections from Charles Dickens, Oliver Twist (1837-1838), with illustrations by George Cruikshank Images of the Crystal Palace for the Grand International Exhibit in London (1851) Karl Marx and Friedrich Engels, The Communist Manifesto (1848) John Stuart Mill, "On Liberty" (1869)
+Adam Smith, An Inquiry into the Nature and Causes of the Wealth of Nations (1775) Selections from Charles Dickens, Oliver Twist (1837-1838), with illustrations by George Cruikshank

+Images of the Crystal Palace for the Grand International Exhibit in London (1851) Karl Marx and Friedrich Engels, The Communist Manifesto (1848) John Stuart Mill, "On Liberty" (1869)

 Topic 3.
-The global effects of 19th century imperialism
+The global effects of 19th century imperialism [WHII.T3]